Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 Where Meraas wins: walkability and curated retail.
 The buyer who wants to live in the unit (or rent it furnished short-let) gets a different product than what Emaar or Sobha offers – restaurants, gallery walks, and beachfront within 5 minutes' walking distance, not 20 minutes' driving.
 The short-let yield on a Meraas City Walk 1-bed runs 7.5–9.0% gross net of platform fees and management – which is the highest non-Marina segment in the city.

-Where Meraas loses: limited inventory.
+Where Meraas asks for trade-offs: limited inventory.
 The launches are small (200–400 units) and concentrated.
-If you didn't get into the launch wave, the resale market is thin – fewer comparables, wider bid-ask.
+If you didn't get into the launch wave, the resale market is thinner – fewer comparables, wider bid-ask.
 Service charges are elevated because the lifestyle infrastructure is part of the building – AED 22–26/sqft on City Walk towers.
-That eats your 1.5 points of net yield, so your math has to assume the gross premium pays it.
+Build that into the net-yield model; the gross premium typically covers it.

 Where I would buy Meraas in 2026: a 1-bed at the next City Walk launch phase for the short-let-yield buyer; a 2-bed at Port de La Mer for the family-relocation buyer; Madinat Jumeirah Living (when phases reopen) for the long-hold ultra-prime buyer.